wsz82/SimilarWordsGenerator_desktop_application_JavaFX/readme.md

 ## Description

 There are two core classes: Analyser and Generator.
 First is responsible for analysing an input, second makes new words.
 Builder design pattern is used for creating parameters for Generator.
 Memento pattern is to restore settings after closing the application.
-It is stored in HOME USER .similarwordsgenerator directory.

 ## Installation